-HDOH has published separate guidance for the cleanup and long-term management of petroleum-contaminated sites (HDOH 2007c; updated as discussed below).
+HDOH has published separate guidance for the cleanup and long-term management of petroleum-contaminated sites (HDOH 2007b; updated as discussed below).
 A copy of the guidance is included in Appendix 8.
 Petroleum contamination is widespread in many current and former industrial areas.
 Complete removal of contamination is not practicable in many of these areas.
-At a minimum, removal of vadose-zone soil contaminated above gross contamination action levels for isolated, subsurface soils is recommended (e.g., 5,000 mg/kg TPH in general refer to Table F-3 in Appendix 1).
+At a minimum, removal of vadose-zone soil is recommended within the primary release area or exposed during construction activities that is contaminated above gross contamination action levels for isolated, subsurface soils (e.g., 5,000 mg/kg TPH in general refer to Table F-3 in Appendix 1).

 Soil vapor data should be used to evaluate potential vapor intrusion hazards at sites where residual petroleum contamination exceeds action levels for unrestricted land use (refer to Section 4.5.4).
-Free product should be removed from groundwater to the extent practicable in order to minimize vapor intrusion and methane buildup hazards as well as reduce the potential for offsite migration concerns (e.g., via storm sewers) and reduce future impacts to groundwater.
+Free product should be removed from groundwater to the extent necessary to minimize vapor intrusion and methane buildup hazards as well as reduce the potential for offsite migration concerns (e.g., via storm sewers) and reduce future impacts to groundwater.
 The nature and extent of remaining contamination and actions for long-term management of the site must be documented in an EHMP prepared for the site (refer to Chapter 5).